mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 We will have automated tests that run at minimum weekly to test that the software is still able to generate CCDAs with Security Tags.

+From discussions with others around the industry who interact with large usage of CDA creation and transmission, there is little to no usage of DS4P within documents created by systems currently.
 If we determine that we are seeing usage of the security tagging within Production systems, we will report:
-* the number of CCDAs generated during the RWT period.
+* the number of CCDAs received during the RWT period.
-* The number of CCDAs with security tags generated during the RWT period.
+* The number of CCDAs with security tags received during the RWT period.

 #### Results

-We witnessed the ability to generate a CDA document based on information in the appropriate sections of an encounter in a live system with the security set on the encounter.
+On a quarterly basis, CDA documents were generated on test patients with security set on the encounter in live WebChart EHR systems.
+In all cases the security tags were present in the CCDA.

 #### Discussion

+We will set up further tests to take an external document with security tags and see that they can be displayed.

 ### Measure 28: Receive and Display CCDA Documents with Security Tags